It is great for:

-Shock wave therapy is a non invasive way of restarting the natural healing process allowing your body to repair itself.
-The common factor in all of these conditions is the chronic inflammatory process, which is a vicious cycle of pain and damage that is often seen in association with over use injuries.
-Shockwave therapy can convert this chronic inflammatory process into an acute inflammatory process much like a fresh injury, from which the body can usual heal itself.
+Shock wave therapy is a non-invasive way of restarting the natural healing process allowing your body to repair itself.
+The common factor in all of these conditions is the chronic inflammatory process, which is a vicious cycle of pain and damage that is often seen in association with overuse injuries.
+Shockwave therapy can convert this chronic inflammatory process into an acute inflammatory process much like a fresh injury, from which the body can usually heal itself.

 Typically three treatments of about five minutes are required spaced over three weeks.
 The treatments are a bit uncomfortable, but no injections are required, and they are not nearly as painful as surgery.

-Shockwave therapy is not available on the NHS in this area, however if you are insured then it should be fully covered by your private health insurance.
-If not Mr Willis-Owen can see you on a self funded basis.
-A new consultation costs £225 and course of three treatments costs in the region of £750 depending on your specific needs.
+Shockwave therapy is not available on the NHS in this area, however, if you are insured then it should be fully covered by your private health insurance.
+If not Mr Willis-Owen can see you on a self-funded basis.
+A new consultation costs £250 and course of three treatments costs in the region of £750 depending on your specific needs.
 To put this in perspective surgery typically costs about £4,000 and involves time off work and a lower success rate.

 Most insurance does cover it, but some (typically AXA) do not, if this is the case there are ways around this which mean you may still be able to benefit from shock wave therapy.
 Mr Willis-Owen will discuss this with you at your consultation.

-During shock wave therapy, a high-intensity sound waves are sent into the tissues of the body.
+During shock wave therapy, high-intensity sound waves are sent to the tissues of the body.
 This leads to all sorts of beneficial effects such as new blood vessel ingrowth, reversal of chronic inflammation, stimulation of new tissue growth and breaking down calcium deposits.
-For you it's about 5 minutes of quite noisy, and a little bit uncomfortable treatment to the sore area, three weeks in a row.
+For you, it's about 5 minutes of quite noisy, and a little bit uncomfortable treatment to the sore area, three weeks in a row.

 Some people feel some benefit right after the session, but then it may be sore for the next day or two.
 The full benefit of the treatment takes some time, with most people feeling much better by 3 months.
 It carries on improving up to a year.
 If it is sore the next day please don't take anti-inflammatories like Neurofen or Ibuprofen, as these can stop the shock wave from working well.
 You can take Paracetamol or Cocodaomol if you need to.

 You are likely to feel reduced pain within minutes of starting the first treatment.
-You will be sore after each treatment, but it is important NOT to take anti inflammatories.
+You will be sore after each treatment, but it is important NOT to take anti-inflammatories.
 The treatment works by stimulation of a 'pro-inflammatory state'.
-Most patients experience considerable benefit by 3 months from the first treatment, but studies show improvements continue up to one year from treatment.
+Most patients experience a considerable benefit by 3 months from the first treatment, but studies show improvements continue up to one year from treatment.

 No!
 There are a variety of types of shockwave treatment and ways to deliver the therapy.
-Mr Willis-Owen uses an brand new radial shockwave therapy which has a wealth of research for sports injuries.
-The type of hand piece determines how much energy can be given, and the newer ceramic hand pieces deliver more energy with less discomfort.
-Charles used to have an old "swiss dolocast" machine, but the new Stortz machine is much more comfortable and delivers more o the all important energy for less discomfort.
+Mr Willis-Owen uses a brand new radial shockwave therapy which has a wealth of research for sports injuries.
+The type of handpiece determines how much energy can be given, and the newer ceramic handpieces deliver more energy with less discomfort.
+Charles used to have an old "swiss dolocast" machine, but the new Stortz machine is much more comfortable and delivers more o the all-important energy for less discomfort.

-For this reason Mr Willis-Owen may ask you to enroll in the ASSERT protocol which is a simple process used to assess how effective shockwave therapy has been.
+For this reason, Mr Willis-Owen may ask you to enrol in the ASSERT protocol which is a simple process used to assess how effective shockwave therapy has been.